Churches of Peace: History

-Despite the physical and political constraints, three of the churches became the biggest timber-framed religious buildings in Europe due to pioneering constructional and architectural solutions.
+Despite the physical and political constraints, three of the churches became the biggest timber-framed religious buildings in Europe due to pioneering construction and architectural solutions.

 The church in Jawor, dedicated to the Holy Ghost is 43.5 m long, 14 m wide and 15.7 m high and has capacity of 5,500.
 It was constructed by architect Albrecht von Saebisch (1610–1688) from Wroclaw (then German Breslau) and was finished a year later in 1655.
-The 200 paintings inside by were done by Georg Flegel in 1671–1681.
-The altar, by Martin Schneider, dates to 1672, the original organ of J. Hoferichter from Legnica (then German Liegnitz) of 1664 was replaced in 1855–1856 by Adolf Alexander Lummert.
+The 200 paintings inside by were created by Georg Flegel in 1671–1681.
+The ornately decorated altar, by Martin Schneider, dates to 1672, the original organ of J. Hoferichter from Legnica (then German Liegnitz) of 1664 was replaced in 1855–1856 by Adolf Alexander Lummert.

 By that time, the town had been part of the majority Protestant Kingdom of Prussia for about a century.
-Another 100 years later, in 1945, the town became part of Poland, as a result of the Potsdam Agreement.
-Although most of the Protestant churches in the German provinces taken over by Poland in 1945 became Catholic, the two Peace Churches still serve their Lutheran parishes.
+Another 100 years later, in 1945, the town became again part of Poland, as a result of the Potsdam Agreement.
+Although most of the Protestant churches taken over by Poland in 1945 became Catholic, the two Peace Churches still serve their Lutheran parishes.

 The similar church, erected in Głogów (then German Glogau) burned down in 1758, but the one in Świdnica, dedicated to the Holy Trinity, survived like the one in Jawor.
 Both were restored by a Polish–German cooperation, and recognized by UNESCO in 2001.